Pedestrian Fatality Statistics

 The average age of pedestrians killed in vehicle-related accidents during 2013 was 46, as compared to the average age of injured pedestrians which was estimated to be 36.
 Children under the age of 15 are the age group most likely to sustain injury or be killed in a traffic collision as a pedestrian.
 Close to five percent of all pedestrian fatalities and 15 percent of pedestrian injuries involve children under the age of 15.

 People ages 65 and older are also at risk in pedestrian accidents, accounting for close to 19 percent of all 2013 pedestrian fatalities.

 If you have been seriously injured, or you have a loved one who has been killed in a pedestrian accident, we advise you retain legal representation at once.
 A skilled Charlottesville car accident lawyer from our firm will be able to review all of the facts in the case to establish liability, and take action to help you to pursue fair compensation for all damages, both economic and non-economic.
-Contact the personal injury attorneys at the Kendall Law Firm now to schedule your free case evaluation.
+Contact the personal injury attorney at the Kendall Law Firm now to schedule your free case evaluation.